 The operations in Normandy would be the western Allies’ only chance to put the Germans under serious pressure until Dragoon later in the summer.
 The overall plan was to give the western American end of the front a free hand to capture the port of Cherbourg and use that to break out and roll the front up.
 This meant pulling as many of the Germans’ elite mobile forces into the meat-grinder of Caen as possible.
 Montgomery knew the logistics hugely favoured his side, so planned an attritional fight with an unrelenting sequence of set-piece attacks.
 What he didn’t have enough of was manpower, and the gritty German defenders around Caen would bleed the British infantry savagely for every inch of ground.

 Following hot on the heals of Operation Martlet just to the west (which we played recently) the 15th Scottish Infantry Division, the 43rd Wessex Infantry Division and 11th Armoured Division drove into the hard-pressed 12th SS to their front.
-The plan was to begin encircling Caen from the west, and after some hard fighting the British superiority in artillery and manpower began to wear down the Germans and a large salient began to form in the front.
+The plan was to begin encircling Caen from the west, and after some hard fighting the British superiority in artillery and numbers began to wear down the Germans and a large salient began to form in the front.
 As they so often did, the Germans scratched together whatever armoured forces were arriving at the front, and threw them into the flanks of the “Scottish Corridor”.
 Two Kampfgruppes (“Weidinger” and “Frey”) would attack both sides of the corridor, supported by a handful of tanks.

 In our play-through of Martlet the Germans ended still very firmly in possession of the Rauray spur on the flank of Operation Epsom, so Kampfgruppe Weidinger is reinforced and starts its attack earlier than in real life.
 The campaign only represents one day of action, and it’s the moment when the British are caught by surprise and the Germans are very much the better prepared and better-armed force.
 Can the unlucky defenders of the Scottish Corridor stop the German thrusts before they link up and snuff out Operation Epsom?